mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 The smaller the threshold, the more likely we are to output false positives and less likely to miss detecting a positive event.
 Thus, the smaller Precision and the higher Recall will be.
 And vice versa, the bigger the threshold is, the smaller Recall and the higher Precision will be.

-### Consider a model that is trained to generate samples according to some data distribution (e.g. a GAN trained on human face images).
-What could be a good evaluation metric for this kind of task?

-*Inception score*, proposed in [this](https://arxiv.org/abs/1606.03498) paper, is an example metric for evaluating the performance of such generative models.
-It evaluates both the quality and diversity of the generated images.
-It includes use of an extra pretrained neural network for classifying the generated images.

 ### When does it make sense to combine supervised and unsupervised learning methods?

 Often we have lack of *labeled* training data but have plenty of unlabeled data.
 Obviously, pure supervised approach might not give satisfactory results.
 In this case, we could e.g. train an *Autoencoder* model in unsupervised way on the large dataset available, thus extracting useful feature representations.
 The encoder part can then be extended with some additional layers (e.g. a fully-connected layer yielding the output class scores) and further trained on the smaller labeled dataset in supervised manner.